rubenfv/subnational-drivers/README.md

 # subnationaldrivers
-Data and scripts used in the analysis publication Ferrer et al. "Drivers of Forest Cover Change: Insights from Spatial Econometrics in the Tropics"
-Submitted to 'Forests' Journal 2019
+Data and scripts used in the statistical analysis of publication Ferrer et al. 2019 Drivers of Forest Cover Change: Insights from Spatial Econometrics in the Tropics" Submitted to 'Forests' Journal 2019